songlab-cal/CherryML/README.md

 # Reproducing all figures in our paper `Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction` (a.k.a.
 SiteRM/FastCherries paper).

 First, follow the same initial instructions as in section "[Reproducing all figures in our paper CherryML: scalable maximum likelihood estimation of phylogenetic models](#reproducing-all-figures-in-our-paper-cherryml-scalable-maximum-likelihood-estimation-of-phylogenetic-models)" to download the data.
+You can comfortably reproduce the figures from this paper using a laptop, since there is no need to run slow methods like EM as we did in the previous paper.

 As always, please make sure all the tests are passing before attempting to reproduce any figures.
 You can run the tests with: